 The full X-Plane scenery package covers the Earth in stunning resolution from 74° north to 60° south latitude.
 On Earth, users can land at any of over 33,000 airports or test their mettle on aircraft carriers, oil rigs, frigates (which pitch and roll with the waves), or helipads atop buildings.
-They can also realistically model the flight of remote-controlled model aircraft, perform an air-launch in an X-15 or Space Ship One from the mother ship, fly re-entries into Earth’s atmosphere in the Space Shuttle, fly with friends over the Internet or a LAN, drop water on forest fires, or shoot approaches to aircraft carriers at night in stormy weather and rough water conditions in a damaged F-4.
+They can also realistically model the flight of remote-controlled model aircraft, perform an air-launch in an X-15 or Space Ship One from the mother ship, fly re-entries into Earth’s atmosphere in the Space Shuttle, fly with friends over the Internet or a LAN, or shoot approaches to aircraft carriers at night in stormy weather and rough water conditions in a damaged F-4.
 The situations that can be simulated are unbelievably diverse!

 More information on the many other great features of X-Plane such as

 - weather modeling (including downloading current real-world weather from the Internet),

 - simulating system failures (user initiated or completely random),